 Scales and arpeggios are so important to your musicianship.
 Scale requirements are almost always a required component in your auditions.

 We know that scales and arpeggios are important.
-Learn how to practice them so by the time you audition, you will be a professional.
+In other words, learn how to practice them so by the time you audition, you will be professional.

 Put a lot of thought into your solo repertoire!
 This is your chance to show your audition judges that you are “the total package.”